Evaluating the Capability of Large-scale Language Models on Chinese Grammatical Error Correction Task: Experimental Setup

 \subsubsection{GEC data from Chinese learners}

-We apply the test set of NLPCC-2018\cite{DBLP:conf/nlpcc/ZhaoJS018} and the validation set of MuCGEC\cite{DBLP:conf/naacl/0004LBLZLHZ22} for evaluation.
-These two dataset collect the grammar errors made by foreigners during their process of learning Chinese.
+We apply the test set of NLPCC-2018~\cite{DBLP:conf/nlpcc/ZhaoJS018} and the validation set of MuCGEC~\cite{DBLP:conf/naacl/0004LBLZLHZ22} for evaluation.
+These two datasets collect the grammatical errors made by foreigners during their process of learning Chinese.